JagruthiSPrabhudev/Sentiment-Analysis-of-Amazon-review-data/README.md

 Text pre-processing is needed to convert raw reviews into cleaned review.
 Necessary steps include conversion to lowercase, removal of non-characters, removal of stop words, removal of html tags.

 The first main step involved in text classification is to find a word embedding to convert text into numerical representations.
 I have used frequency based embedding model for the same.
-I have implemented CountVectorizer​ in sklearn to compute occurrence counting of words I have also implemented TfidfVectorizer​ in sklearn to compute tf-idf weighted counting.
+I have implemented CountVectorizer in sklearn to compute occurrence counting of words I have also implemented TfidfVectorizer in sklearn to compute tf-idf weighted counting.

 Once we have numerical representations of the text data, we are ready to fit the feature vectors to supervised learning algorithms
 #### Part 4.
 Word2Vec